OpenGlobe/myamerica-devsummit/README.md

 myAmerica Developer Summit - 2015
 =======

 This is the home page of the [myAmerica Developer Summit 2015](http://myamerica.github.io/devsummit2015/)!
-This developer summit is sponsored by the [U.S. Department of the Interior](http://www.doi.gov/).

 The organization of this tree is as follows: